 Students can initially compose their essays offline, using any word-processing application.
-They will ultimately need an Internet connection, however, to be able to cut and paste their essays into the Criterion essay-submission box so their work can be scored and analyzed.
-For assignments that are timed, essays should be composed online to ensure accountability by all students and to accurately reflect their writing skills in the timed environment.
+However, they will ultimately need an Internet connection to be able to cut and paste their essays into the Criterion essay submission box so their work can be scored and analyzed.
+For assignments that are timed, essays should be composed online only to ensure accountability by all students and to accurately reflect their writing skills in this environment.

 - Can I import student identifiers from my data management system?

 Yes.
 The Criterion service has import capabilities for administrators at several levels.
 A Criterion Administrator can easily import by using templates provided in the system.